RIT-EVT/BMS/docs/source/srs.rst

 is on the motorcycle as well as when the pack is being charged.

 The DEV1 BMS itself is made up of two major configurable components.
-The ST micrcontroller which handles programmable logic and exposes the DEV1 BMS on the CANopen network.
+The ST microcontroller which handles programmable logic and exposes the DEV1 BMS on the CANopen network.
 As well as the BQ76952 battery monitor and protector IC which handles the battery safety and monitoring logic.